awsdocs/aws-config-developer-guide/doc_source/querying-AWS-resources.md

   + Support for only suffix wildcards \(for example, `...LIKE 'AWS::EC2::%'` is supported but `...LIKE '%::EC2::Instance'` is not supported\)\.
   + Wildcard matches must be at least three characters long \(for example, `...LIKE 'ab%'` is not allowed but `...LIKE 'abc%'` is allowed\)\.
 + Aggregation limitations:
-  + `GROUP BY` clauses in aggregations may contain only a single property\.
   + Aggregate functions can accept only a single argument or property\.
   + Aggregate functions cannot take other functions as arguments\.
-  + No support for pagination for aggregate queries; a maximum of 500 results is returned\.
+  + `GROUP BY` with an `ORDER BY` clause referencing aggregate functions may contain only a single property\.
+  + For all other aggregations `GROUP BY` clauses may contain up to three properties\.
+  + Pagination is supported for all aggregate queries except when `ORDER BY` clause has an aggregate function\.
+For example, `GROUP BY X, ORDER BY Y` does not work if `Y` is an aggregate function\.
   + No support for `HAVING` clauses in aggregations\.

 ## Region Support<a name="query-regionsupport"></a>